MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/example-architectures.md

 - You need fine-grained control over firewalls that are outside the Azure VMware Solution private cloud.
 - You need multiple public IP addresses for inbound services and need a block of predefined IP addresses in Azure.
 In this scenario, you don't own the public IP addresses.

-This scenario assumes you have ExpressRoute connectivity between on-premises datacenters and Azure.
+This scenario assumes that you have ExpressRoute connectivity between on-premises datacenters and Azure.

 ### Overview